LimJY03/SyntaxComparison/01. Variables and Datatypes/README.md

 final double PI = 3.141592653;
 ```

 Similar to `JavaScript`, the *boolean* value is in small caps.
-Notice that there is a new datatype in `java`, which is `char`.
+Notice that there is a new datatype in `Java`, which is `char`.
 It is the datatype for a single ASCII character.

 > ### **Useful Links:**
 >